pyblosxom/pyblosxom/docs/config_variables.rst

    (optional) string; defaults to "plain"

-   The default entry parser that PyBlosxom will use to parse this blog's entry files.
+   The default entry parser that Pyblosxom will use to parse this blog's entry files.
 See :ref:`Entry parsers`.